 - How do you feel about the surgery and recovery time from rhinoplasty?
 How much improvement could you receive from a non-surgical approach?

-Dr. Azizzadeh will help you weight the pros and cons of each option.
+Our expert physicians will help you weight the pros and cons of each option.

 What to Expect Before and After Rhinoplasty Surgery

-The week prior to the surgery, a final consultation is scheduled in order to review the surgical plan and assure that all the patient’s questions are answered.
+The week prior to the surgery, a final appointment is scheduled in order to review the surgical plan and assure that all the patient’s questions are answered.
 At that point, pre and postoperative instructions will be given to the patient and reviewed in detail until you are 100% comfortable.

 Rhinoplasty nose surgery is usually an outpatient procedure.
 The recovery time generally lasts between 1-2 weeks.
 The patient will have a splint on the nose, which will be removed one week later.
 Most patients will not have nasal packing, and are able to return to work and normal activity within 7-10 days.
-Following the surgery, Dr. Azizzadeh will see the patient several times in the first 10 days.
+Following the surgery, Dr. Azizzadeh and Dr. Cabin will see the patient several times in the first 10 days.
 The patient will thereafter be seen every 3 months for one year and annually after that.
 Follow up is a critical component of rhinoplasty, as the nose will continue to improve over the first 12 months.
 Rhinoplasty, unlike all other cosmetic procedures requires a long-term commitment by the surgeon and the patient in order to ensure a successful and satisfactory outcome.